 Things to do at Cerro San Cristóbal

-Cerro San Cristóbal and the park it sits in offer quite a few activities to enjoy when you visit.
+Cerro San Cristóbal and the park it sits in offer quite a few activities to enjoy.
+This makes visiting it one of the popular things to do in Santiago among both locals and tourists.
 Here are some of the options.

 Hike or Bike up Cerro San Cristóbal

 There are various trails leading up Cerro San Cristóbal, offering a nice way to enjoy a bit of nature while in the city.
 Trails vary in length and difficulty, and some of the trails separate bikers and hikers.

 We chose to hike starting near Pio Nono, and we really enjoyed getting to see some of the park.
 Search the Cerro San Cristóbal map on AllTrails showing the many trails winding through the park (I haven’t been able to link it without it pulling up an error page).
 There are also maps near some of the trails and security and vendors that you can ask if you are unsure of which way to go.